Center for Cultural Judaism

-The Center for Cultural Judaism was established in New York in 2003 to serve secular Jews.
-The Center focuses on implementing educational and outreach programs designed to reach Jews who do not find meaning in Judaism as a religion, but for whom Judaism as a culture is meaningful.
+The Center for Cultural Judaism was established in New York in 2003 to serve all secular Jews.
+The center focuses on implementing educational and outreach programs designed to reach Jews who do not find meaning in Judaism as a religion, but for whom Judaism as a culture is meaningful.

 Posen Project

 The Center for Cultural Judaism provides grants through the Posen Project for the study of secular Jewish history and cultures.
-These grants are intended to cultivate and support the interdisciplinary study of secular Jewish history and cultures within already well-established university programs and departments of Jewish Studies, History, Philosophy, Sociology, Anthropology, and other related disciplines.
+These grants are intended to cultivate and support the interdisciplinary study of secular Jewish history and cultures within already well-established university programs and departments of Jewish studies, history, philosophy, sociology, anthropology, and other related disciplines.
 Grants are awarded to support the teaching of two to four courses per year in the origin, history, development, texts, philosophy, writings, and practices of Jewish secularism.

 Over thirty institutions in North America and Europe are associated with the Posen Project for the study of secular Jewish history and cultures.
 New institutions joining the project recently include Brandeis University, Goucher College, Harvard University, Lehigh University, Rice University, Sorbonne - School of Graduate Studies, University College London, University of Kansas, and University of Wroclaw.

 Similar programs are underway in Israel at the University of Haifa, Tel Aviv University, Ofakim Teachers' Program at Tel Aviv University, the Interdisciplinary Center Herzliya, and the Open University, among others.